Sustainability

 Capital providers

-DFIs, impact funds, ESG funds, commercial banks
+DFIs, impact funds, ESG funds, commercial banks, family offices

 Layers: L4-L5

-Where is your capital creating impact?
+Where is your capital creating impacto

 CONSULTANCY